Skip to main content

 2. Google Cloud Service Account - A service account with permissions to write to the bucket

-• The service account credentials must be configured in Elementary
+• The service account key file must be uploaded in Elementary

 Configuring Log Streaming to GCS